-A 529 plan is simple, easy and low maintenance.
+A 529 plan is simple, easy, and low maintenance.
 Families can save efficiently for their children’s education.
-There are numerous financial advisors offering to setup 529 plans for their clients for a small fee.
-The advisor will explain the different plans available, the best benefits of each one and help ensure the family has the ideal plan for their circumstances.
+There are numerous financial advisors offering to set up 529 plans for their clients for a small fee.
+The advisor will explain the different plans available and the best benefits of each one and help ensure the family has the ideal plan for their circumstances.
 Financial advisors should also stay current regarding any legal changes made to the plans.

 Setting up automatic investments linking either a payroll deduction or bank account to the plan makes certain investments are made.

 Everyone is eligible to establish a 529 plan.
-As opposed to Coverdell Education Savings Accounts and Roth IRAs, there are no yearly contribution limits, age limits or income limits with a 529 plan.ears to qualify for the yearly gift tax exclusion.
+As opposed to Coverdell Education Savings Accounts and Roth IRAs, there are no yearly contribution limits, age limits, or income limits with a 529 plan.

 A 529 plan simplifies tax reporting because contributions are not included in federal tax returns.
 No Form 1099 is received for nontaxable or taxable earnings until a withdrawal has been made on the account.
 The deposit amount increased in 2018 to $30,000 per married couple or $15,000 per individual to qualify for the yearly tax exclusion.